NGU Treatment (Nongonococcal Urethritis Treatment)

 Treatment for NGU (Nongonococcal Urethritis)

-NGU or nongonococcal urethritis, as well as genital, urinary and reproductive infections, are treated by infection specialists in our clinic with alternative and non-surgical approach.
 List of NGU and its infections are nongonococcal urethritis, urinary tract infection, UTI, urine infection, UTI infection, vagina infection, vaginitis, vaginosis, pelvic inflammatory disease, PID, cervicitis, salpingitis, endometritis, oophoritis, prostatitis, epididymitis.

 Specialized treatments for NGU are urethra perfusion treatment, vagina perfusion treatment.
 For infections caused by nongonococcal urethritis, injection treatment is applied in the specific organ for salpingitis (fallopian tube infection), blocked fallopian tube, oophoritis (ovarian infection), blocked ovaries, ovarian cysts and abscess, cervicitis (cervix infection), endometritis (uterus infection), prostatitis (prostate infection), epididymitis (epididymis infection).

 After confirmed that symptoms of NGU are present, urethra perfusion treatment is administered with medicine solution mixed with western and herbal medicine perfused to the urethra through the penis (for men) or urethral opening (for women).
 Medicine stays in the urethra for a few hours and eradicate bacteria infections there.

 This direct approach is very different from the traditional oral antibiotic treatment that it is a fast, aggressive and safe alternative treatment for nongonococcal urethritis.